Sharing, Serving, Learning

 AUSTIN, Texas — Humble ATPE was represented by 17 of its members when Humble ISD teachers joined more than 400 educators with the Association of Texas Professional Educators (ATPE) at the Capitol, Monday, March 6.
-They discussed with lawmakers important education issues, such as opposing school vouchers, funding an equitable solution to fully funding public education, and providing affordable healthcare options for public school employees.
+They discussed with lawmakers important education issues, such as opposing school vouchers, funding an equitable solution to fully funding public education, and providing affordable healthcare options for public school employees.“It is an honor to represent our colleagues from Humble ISD.
+We are especially proud to stand with the new Chairman of the House Committee on Public Education on the day he unveiled HB21, which is important new legislation on school finance designed as a first step to boost per-student funding,” said Humble ATPE President Stephanie Baker.

 KUDOS to Kingwood Middle School students Joseph and Phillip Suarez for rescuing an elderly neighbor.
 This story is from a Channel 13 broadcast: